awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-records-examples.md

 ## Traffic through a transit gateway<a name="flow-log-example-tgw"></a>

 In this example, a client in VPC A connects to a web server in VPC B through a transit gateway\.
 The client and server are in different Availability Zones\.
-Therefore, traffic arrives at the server in VPC B using eni\-11111111111111111 and leaves VPC B using eni\-22222222222222222\.
+Traffic arrives at the server in VPC B using one elastic network interface ID \(in this example, let's say the ID is eni\-11111111111111111\) and leaves VPC B using another \(for example eni\-22222222222222222\)\.

-![\[Traffic through a transit gateway\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/flow-log-tgw.png)
+![\[Traffic through a transit gateway\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/flow-log-tgw_updated.png)

 You create a custom flow log for VPC B with the following format\.